Volunteer Opportunities

 -

-Regular telephone reassurance - make calls from home to seniors who are isolated during this time.
+Regular telephone reassurance calls to isolated seniors

 -